Orange-OpenSource/ods-ios/docs/components/lists.md

     var body: some View {
         List {
             ForEach(models, id: \.id) { model in
-                ODSSelectionListItem(model: model)
+                ODSListSelectionItem(model: model)
             }
         }
     }
 }
 ```

 **Note:** Don’t forget, if item is used in a `NavigationLink`, a chevron is automatically added by the system.
-For design purpose it is NOT recommended to add `ODSSelectionListItem` in a `NavigationLink`.
+For design purpose it is NOT recommended to add `ODSListSelectionItem` in a `NavigationLink`.